juniorsundarCasual/TGT/vault/volume-3.chapter-168.md

 "Do you have any knowledge about sect management - the way sects work in general?"
 Krish probed.

-Guy shook his head in response, evoking a long exhale from both the experienced mages in the room.
+Guy shook his head in response, evoking a long and contemplative pause from both the experienced mages in the room.

 "It isn't easy," Al muttered.
 "There aren't any books or journals about it either that you could use for reference.
 It's not like people just go around blurting out the inner workings of sects."